MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/switch-to-microsoft-defender-migration.md

 # Make the switch to Microsoft Defender for Endpoint

-If you are planning to switch from a non-Microsoft threat protection solution to [Microsoft Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection), you're in the right place.
+If you are planning to switch from a non-Microsoft threat protection solution to [Microsoft Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection), and you're looking for help, you're in the right place.
 Use this article as a guide to plan your migration.

 ## The migration process